-"SIX YEAR RULE" INSTALLMENT AGREEMENT - Where the taxpayer doesn't meet the criteria for streamlined or non-streamlined agreements and the IRS is using the taxpayer's financial information to determine the amount of the payment plan, most "actual" finances may be used if the taxpayer can pay the debt within the remaining time on the IRS' collection statute period or six years, whichever is less.
+"SIX-YEAR RULE" INSTALLMENT AGREEMENT - Where the taxpayer doesn't meet the criteria for streamlined or non-streamlined agreements and the IRS is using the taxpayer's financial information to determine the amount of the payment plan, most "actual" finances may be used if the taxpayer can pay the debt within the remaining time on the IRS' collection statute period or six years, whichever is less.
 Actual finances are those that may exceed the IRS' collection financial standards.

 When the taxpayer can't afford to pay the debt in full using one of the options above, partial pay options should be considered.
-The IRS will typically agree to a partial pay option and stop collection activity, when the taxpayer's situation meets the required criteria.
+The IRS will typically agree to a partial pay option and stop collection activity when the taxpayer's situation meets the required criteria.

 INSTALLMENT AGREEMENT BASED ON ABILITY TO PAY - If the IRS agrees that the taxpayer can't afford to “full pay” it will usually agree to a partial payment installment agreement.
-This means that it will agree to accept an amount that will will result in less paid to the IRS than what is owed…in theory.
+This means that it will agree to accept an amount that will result in less paid to the IRS than what is owed…in theory.

-NON-COLLECTIBLE STATUS - If the IRS agrees that the taxpayer can't afford to “full pay” it will agree to accepting nothing per month toward the debt where the taxpayer situation meets the non-collectible status guidelines.
+NON-COLLECTIBLE STATUS - If the IRS agrees that the taxpayer can't afford to “full pay” it will agree to accept nothing per month toward the debt where the taxpayer situation meets the non-collectible status guidelines.

 OFFER IN COMPROMISE BASED ON INABILITY TO PAY - If it can be proven to the IRS that between assets and “excess” income the taxpayer can't pay the balance of the debt by the collection statute expiration date, the IRS should agree to settle the debt based on a formula.